 “Rudi Pilsel, how pleasant to deal with such a fine fellow.
 Having just bought one of his violins, I can’t say enough just how much I am enjoying playing it.
 Its is a beautiful instrument and very responsive in all registers.
 I can honestly recommend him and his instruments.”
 11th April 2019

 Professional violinist, teacher and founder of Key Strings based in Alsager, Cheshire.

 “I have been a professional violinist for fifty years and for forty of these I have played on an instrument by Rudolf Pilsel.
 I was first introduced to Rudolf’s workshop by a friend and was a little doubtful but when I saw his violins I remembered a passage in William Reeve’s book “the Violin Hunter” where Bergonzi described Cremona violins and I had the same feeling looking at Rudolf Pilsel’s beautiful instruments: “…at first glance it will appear that the varnish has only been laid on a hour before.
 No matter how long you possess the instrument, each time you see it you will think that the varnish has just been applied. then as you stare, the hidden quality of the colour manifests itself.
 There is exquisite beauty in the purfling, the f holes and the perfect corners.”
 The pegs made of naturally yellow boxwood” I fell in love with the instrument and on playing it the sound enriched my soul.
 Several of my colleagues were equally excited about the instrument, and to this day the sound of the violin still engages and enthralls the listeners.
 If these violins had a Cremona label they would triple their value.
 The instrument has given me a lifetime of pleasure!

-email (firstname.lastname@example.org) or telephone (07875 603551) for more information about availability and prices.
+Email or telephone to find out about availability and prices.